gregriff/gpt-cli/README.md

 Once your current conversation costs more than a cent or two, it will be shown at the end of the response so that you know how much you're spending.
 Total session cost will also be shown when the program exits.

 > Disclaimer:
-> While I do use the official OpenAI [tokenizer](https://github.com/openai/tiktoken) and an official cookbook example from that repo to calculate prices,
+> While I do use the official OpenAI and Anthropic usage data from their API responses,
-> it is not something I have tested thoroughly, so there is no guarantee the prices are accurate.
-Anthropic provides authoritative token counts however, so those should be calculated better
+> it is not something I have tested thoroughly, so costs are probably not accurate.

 For clarity, both OpenAI and Anthropic bill you on tokens per request AND response, and the entire chat history of previous prompts and responses are sent in EACH request.
 As long as you remember to clear your history after a few prompts you will be fine.